j5s/bin2src/README.md

 ## Atention

-Beware with the **file size** that you'll embed in your code!!!
+* Beware with the **file size** that you'll embed in your code!!!

   Verify if it's accepted by your O.S., compiler, language standards, memory at runtime, etc.

+* if the file has more dots, in addition to the dot that separates the extension name, the output file name will be the first name before the first dot.
+Example (generating a 'y' file):

+  `abc.def.ghi.x` => `abc.y`

 <a name="license"></a>
 ## License